Accelerate 2026 Program

 4:00 - 5:30 PM | Applied Learning Sessions

-Through a selection of topical discussion forums, this afternoon offers attendees the opportunity to deepen learning and connect with peers around the practical levers philanthropy can activate to advance systems change in mental health and well-being.
+Through a selection of topical discussion forums attendees will have the opportunity to deepen learning and connect with peers around the practical levers philanthropy can activate to advance systems change in mental health and well-being.
 Sessions will explore approaches such as strengthening metrics and measurement, advancing equity-centered youth mental health, supporting state and cross-sector collaboration, leveraging data and AI-driven innovation, and unlocking new financing strategies.
-Together, these applied conversations will move beyond what to fund to explore how philanthropy can deploy its resources, influence, and partnerships to accelerate impact.
+These applied conversations will explore how philanthropy can deploy its resources, influence, and partnerships to accelerate impact.

 5:30 - 6:30 PM | Break